"Something About Me Is Wrong": The Defective Wound and the Shame That Hides It

 Self-worth and belonging are easily available to other people, but not to me.
 Having and expressing an emotional life — being sensitive, uncertain, needy, sad, angry, overwhelmed — is appropriate for other people, but not for me.
 My inner experience is not acceptable the way theirs is.
 It is evidence of a defect that requires concealment and effort.
 If what I actually am were fully visible, the belonging would not survive it.

-Because emotional experience is central to how humans experience meaning, connection, motivation, and aliveness, the belief that one’s emotional life is defective generates deep shame.
+What we often don't see is that our emotional experience is central to how humans experience meaning, connection, motivation, and aliveness.
+So the belief that your emotional life is defective often generate deep shame.

 The distinction between guilt and shame matters here.
 Guilt says: I did something wrong.
 Shame says: I am wrong.
 Guilt is about an action so it can be corrected, apologised for, made right.
 Shame is about an identity.
 And identity cannot be corrected.
 It can only be hidden.

 This is why the defective wound reorganises the entire relationship to visibility.
-If the self is experienced as defective, being fully seen stops feeling like the path to connection — and starts feeling like the path to exposure.
-The nervous system, running a predictive model built on that conclusion, begins organising life around a single priority: don't let anyone see too much.
+If you experience yourself as defective, being fully seen stops feeling like the path to connection — and starts feeling like the path to exposure.
+Your nervous system begin organising life around a single priority: don't let anyone see too much.
 Manage what is visible.
-Keep the more difficult, more emotional, more needy, more uncertain parts of the self out of sight.
+Keep the less acceptable parts of myself out of sight.

 That is an exhausting way to exist.
 And a profoundly lonely one.